closer-evolution/closer/README.md

-Original Author: Jordan Garrity
+# CLOSER - A Common Language for Software Evolution in Repositories

 ### Project Details
-This Project covers a framework for conversion between VCS outputs to assist with repository mining across version control system (VCS) variants.
+This Project (original developer Jordan Garrity) covers a framework for conversion between VCS outputs to assist with repository mining across version control system (VCS) variants.